top of page

 Big Sur, Monterey and Watsonville

 The drive from Morro Bay through the Big Sur was everything we had hoped it would be.
 Clear skies, cool temperatures and no traffic - who could ask for anything more.
-Big Sur is the most well known of all California’s scenic drives.
-Stretching for 90 miles along the rugged coast, Big Sur spans the area from San Simeon to Monterey and Carmel.
+Big Sur is the most famous scenic drive in California.
+It stretches 90 miles along the rugged coastline, from San Simeon to Monterey and Carmel.
 The winding, twisting shore-hugging route offers an incredible number of awe-inspiring, jaw-dropping, sometimes in the clouds 'we have to stop the car' views.

 Big Sur bridge